railsbridge-boston/railsbridge-boston/views/installfest/install/osx.markdown

 * Select your language, then click "OK"
 * Click "Next >"
 * Enter your Full Name and Email.
-Use the same name and email for this, GitHub and Heroku.
+Use the same name and email for this, Git, and Heroku.
 * Click "Next" and "Next" and let the installer run.
 * Uncheck 'Open readme.pdf'—you don't need it
 * Click "Finish" and you are done!